Finding optimal server, please wait a second

 Why Image Optimization is Important for Websites

-Images are often the largest files on a webpage, and if they aren’t optimized, they can slow down the page load time significantly.
-Slow-loading pages can lead to a poor user experience, higher bounce rates, and lower search engine rankings.
-Google PageSpeed Insights is a tool that analyzes your page's performance and offers suggestions to improve it, including optimizing your images.
+Images are often the largest files on a webpage, and if not optimized, they can significantly slow down load times.
+Slow-loading pages lead to poor user experience, higher bounce rates, and lower search engine rankings.
+Google PageSpeed Insights analyzes website performance, suggesting image optimization as a key improvement for faster load times.

 • Improves website loading speed